Paying

 Account type can’t be checked

 We’re unable to check account details.
-The account may be closed or unable to accept payments.

 Can’t check the payee details right now